• Home

 Alexander Pope, An Essay on Criticism

 I’m not a psychologist, and people who read my blog will know this for sure.
-But I would like to examine the notion of wanting something so much that at best we don’t enjoy it when we obtain it, or worst still, that our eagerness means that we will never obtain that which we truly want.
+But I would like to examine the notion of wanting something so much that, at best, we don’t enjoy it when we obtain it, or worst still, that our eagerness means that we will never get that which we truly want.
 Continue reading →

 ← Older posts